-Why Go to Church When You Can Stay Home and Watch Online?
+Why Go to Church When You Can Watch Online?

-Go to church because your church needs you.
+Why go to church?
+Because your church needs you.

 I’m not talking about the building or the organization.
 Rather, the people of God need what you can offer.